Fees and Frequently Asked Questions

 I have low self esteem do you think it is having a negative effect on my relationship?

 Low self esteem causes a multitude of issues within a relationship of any sort parent/child, boss/employee, brother/sister, among friends and husband and wife.
 Having a healthy self esteem is to be able to say, quite comfortably, ' I love and approve of myself, I am enough just as I am'.
 Low self esteem is rife in modern society, we are constantly comparing ourselves negatively to the people and images we see around us in the media and everyday life.
 People are constantly striving,..... to be thin enough, pretty enough, rich enough, successful enough.
 To have the house, the car, the exotic holidays abroad, contentedness lies just around the next corner.
-However whenever the goal is reached we still don't achieve the feeling we had hoped for, so we reach for another goal.
-What needs to be remembered is that happiness and contentedness is not found in anything that is achieved externally, but can only be found by looking inwards and getting comfortable with who we really are.
+However, whenever the goal is reached we still don't achieve the feeling we had hoped for, so we reach for another goal.
+What needs to be remembered is that happiness and contentedness is not found in anything that is achieved externally, but can only be found by looking inwards and getting comfortable with who you really are.
 The problems that low self esteem cause within a relationship are numerous.
 Individuals with low self esteem will often accept behaviour that they are not happy with from their partner.
 They will feel ' less than' and 'not equal to', which leads to an imbalance in the relationship, which is never healthy.
 Learning how to look after your own needs is an important part of increasing your levels of self esteem.
-Healthy Loving relationships can only be found when both partners have solid self-esteem and realise the importance of not supporting the needs of others to the detriment of themselves.
+Healthy Loving relationships can only be found when both partners have solid self esteem and realise the importance of not supporting the needs of others to the detriment of themselves.
 People often confuse this behaviour with selfishness, but how can you look to support another without first supporting yourself.

 Why should we come to you?